Edward Onoja: Background

 Edward David Onoja was born in August 1974.
 He hails from Odidoko-Emonyoku in Ogugu District of Olamaboro Local Government Area of Kogi State.

 He had his Primary School Education in Lagos State and later proceeded to Federal Government College, Kwali, Abuja for his Secondary School Education.
 In 1999, He graduated from the University of Jos with a Second (Upper Division) in Geology and Mining and invariably was one of the top graduating students in his class.
 He was active in student unionism and politics and eventually became the first elected President of his Faculty's Association: Natural Science Students Association (NASSA) in University of Jos between 1998 -1999.

-Career

-He has an over 20 years work experience, spanning Banking, Oil and Gas and Politics.